Luxembourg Motto: We want to remain what we are

 Top Five Destinations In Luxembourg

 - Vianden Castle And the town of Vianden are some of the most scenic in Luxembourg.
-Surrounded by a medieval outer wall with guard towers throughout.
+It is surrounded by a medieval outer wall with guard towers throughout.
 The castle built in the 9th century sits above the town in all its glory.
 Take the chairlift and partake in the gorgeous views of the countryside.

-- Bourscheid Castle This 10th century beautifully preserved castle is located in an area rich with outdoor activities and a charming village to enjoy.
+- Bourscheid Castle This 10th-century beautifully preserved castle is in an area rich with outdoor activities and a charming village to enjoy.

 Did you know?

 - Capital City: Luxembourg

 - Prime Minister: Xavier Bettel

 - Ethnic groups: Luxembourger 51.1%, Portuguese 15.7%, French 7.5%, Italian 3.6%, Belgian 3.3%, German 2.1%, other 16.7%

 - Language: Luxembourgish (official administrative and judicial language and national language (spoken vernacular) 55.8%, Portuguese 15.7%, French (official administrative, judicial, and legislative language) 12.1%, German (official administrative and judicial language) 3.1%, Italian 2.9%, English 2.1%, other 8.4%, Luxembourgish